 The Port Phillip City Collection is on display in public spaces, indoors and outdoors, across our City.

-Our memorials and monuments and public artworks are located in our parks, along the foreshore, in reserves and outside our civic buildings.
+Our memorials and monuments and public artworks are located in our parks, along the foreshore and outside our civic buildings.

 Access is restricted at the moment due to COVID-19.
 We are working on an interactive map so you can see which works are on display in council buildings.